codehsbooks/introcs/Animation-and-Games/key-events.md

 ## Detecting a Specific Key

 We make use of our callback function's parameter `e` to detect a specific key.
-Each key on the keyboard is assigned a unique numer or id.
+Each key on the keyboard is assigned a unique number or id.
 We use `e.keyCode` to return the unique numerical id of the key being pressed.

 ```
 function start(){